 Despite being more of a naturalist than a naturist myself (or is it the other way round?)
 I would say that It is indeed a very pleasant beach – but I’m not too sure about the nearby world class resorts, or the privacy!

-If skinny dipping is your thing, the naturist beach is located on the left bank of the port, between the dam and the oyster farms, along with an entire naturist village.
+However, if skinny dipping is your thing, this naturist beach is located on the left bank of the port, between the dam and the oyster farms, along with an entire naturist village.
 The beach is reserved exclusively for naturists, but it all seems pretty relaxed, and nobody seems to mind if the ‘bijoux de famille’ are tucked away or swinging free!

 The main Leucate beach, a continuation of the ‘Sandy Coast’ is long and sandy and, on both beach and lagoon, windsurfing is the dominant sport.